Polyoxometalate: Other

-Illustrative of the diverse structures of POM is the ion CeMo_{12}O_{42}^{8−}, which has face-shared octahedra with Mo atoms at the vertices of an icosahedron).
+Illustrative of the diverse structures of POM is the ion CeMo_{12}O_{42}^{8−}, which has face-shared octahedra with Mo atoms at the vertices of an icosahedron.

-Use and aspirational applications

-Oxidation catalysts
+Uses

 POMs are employed as commercial catalysts for oxidation of organic compounds.

-Efforts continue to extend this theme.
+Research

+Lanthanides can behave like Lewis acids and perform catalytic properties.
+Lanthanide-containing polyoxometalates show chemoselectivity and are also able to form inorganic–organic adducts, which can be exploited in chiral recognition.

 POM-based aerobic oxidations have been promoted as alternatives to chlorine-based wood pulp bleaching processes, a method of decontaminating water, and a method to catalytically produce formic acid from biomass (OxFA process).
 Polyoxometalates have been shown to catalyse water splitting.

 Molecular electronics

 Some POMs exhibit unusual magnetic properties, which has prompted visions of many applications.
 One example is storage devices called qubits. non-volatile (permanent) storage components, also known as flash memory devices.

 Drugs

 Potential antitumor and antiviral drugs.
 The Anderson-type polyoxomolybdates and heptamolybdates exhibit activity for suppressing the growth of some tumors.
 In the case of (NH3Pr)6[Mo7O24], activity appears related to its redox properties.
 The Wells-Dawson structure can efficiently inhibit amyloid β (Aβ) aggregation in a therapeutic strategy for Alzheimer's disease. antibacterial and antiviral uses.